Advanced ‘folding the paper’ subnetting concepts

 If we borrow nine bits, it looks like this:

 Comparing the binary mask with our chart, we find the new decimal mask becomes 255.255.255.128.
 We see that the borrowed bits span more than one octet.
 This is no problem; we just have to realize that the number in the third octet will be changing as we roll through the subnet IDs.
 We will see how that works when we actually list them.
 Before we do that, let’s determine our increment and interesting octet.
 The increment, found by looking at the number below the subnet mask value of 128 in our chart, is 128.
 The interesting octet is the fourth one.
 But as mentioned, the numbers in the third octet will be changing also.
 It is helpful to note that if the numbers are changing in more than one octet, the octet(s) other than the far right one will always increment by one.
 Let’s see that in action.
-I will list the subnet IDs, the local broadcast addresses, and the ranges all at once in the following lines.
+I will list the subnet IDs, the directed broadcast addresses, and the ranges all at once in the following lines.

 You see the pattern after listing just a few of the networks, broadcast address, and host ranges.
 You can observe the increment in the fourth octet as it changes by 128 with each subnet.
 As mentioned, the other octet is incrementing by one.
 Every two networks, the number goes up by one.
 Just looking at what is listed, and focusing on the third octet, it goes 0,0, then 1,1, then 2, and follows that pattern until all created subnets are listed.
 Since borrowing nine bits actually creates 512 subnets, I won’t list them all here.